Archan6el/TAMUctf-2025-Writeup/otp.md

 ![image](https://github.com/user-attachments/assets/f987d6df-d142-4c87-bd68-befd638f3f2c)

 Well, from the source code, we see that the name of the key variable is straight up just `key`.
-Let's try running `x/128bx key` to see if we get anything?
+Let's try running `x/128bx key` to see if we get anything.
 We're trying to print 128 bytes of hex at the `key` variable.
 We do 128 bytes since in the source code, we see that the char array variable is initalized with `char key[128]`

 We get: